cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 ## How It Works

+By default, tests will have test retries disabled.

-By default, tests being run in {% url "`cypress run`" command-line#cypress-run %} mode will automatically be retried up to 2 additional times (for a total of 3 attempts) before being marked as a failed test.
+However, when test retries is configured, tests will automatically be retried up to X additional times based on the desired configuration.
+For example, if test retries are enabled with a value of `2`, it will retry tests up to 2 additional times (for a total of 3 attempts) before being marked as a failed test.

 When each test is run again, the following {% url "hooks" writing-and-organizing-tests#Hooks %} will be re-run on each attempt:

 - `beforeEach`
 - `afterEach`